 Beningbrough Hall always lays on some really great outdoors activities for little explorers.
 This Easter is no exception with Cadbury’s Easter hunts, Help a Plant grow, a Tiny Things trek and our favourite – discover what’s in the pond.
 There is plenty to keep them entertained and then they can always burn excess energy off in the newly renovated playground.
 Check their website for times of events.

 Do the Puffin Trail, watch thousands of seabirds on the cliffs, or use a Discovery Backpack to see what mini-beasts you can find along the Scavenger Bug Hunt Trail.
-Whilst you’re there watch out for Mrs P, a friendly puffin mascot.
-These activities will also count towards the Wild Challenge.

 On warmer Easter days Visit Hovingham Bakery for some treats and let the kids paddle in the village stream or take a paddle in the beautiful spot of Hutton – le -hole before heading into the moors for a walk at beautiful spots such as Nunnington Hall for a play in their new park and enjoying a picnic by the river.